-2 Just back to the top of page 05, please.
+1 2 Just back to the top of page 05, please.
 The 3 historical attempts to address concerns was discussed.
-Did you get any sense -- it uses the word "advocacy" in 4 5 association with Mr. Weir.
-Mr. Weir was an 12:25 investigator.
-Was he putting a case on behalf of 6 7 Mr. O'Brien in an inappropriate way in your view, or is 8 the word "advocacy" used advisedly simply to say tat he was trying to put forward a balanced approach to these 9 matters?

-- A. If you allow me, I'd just like to make a few comments on that day, on that minute. - 13 69 Q. Yes.

-A. I think it was an important meeting and we need to take account of the importance of that meeting, which was planned well ahead, whatever timeframe.
-From the Oversight point of view, Oversight Committee point of view, Mrs. Toal was there and she chaired the meeting because Dr. Wright was on the phone call.

-Mrs. Gishkori wasn't available, so she designated or she nominated Assistant Director, Ann McVey, came along.
-At that point in time I clearly remember she had been apprised of but not very much aware of the information or background.
-Then in the meeting, Simon Gibson was there, who provided quite a lot of background, historical background in that meeting.

-I don't think the minutes really reflect on what discussion was happening because there was a lot of discussion happening on that point in time and the minutes were not -- I don't think they are called minutes, probably action plan in some shape or form summary discussion.
+4 Did you get any sense it uses the word "advocacy" in 5 association with Mr. Weir.
+Mr. Weir was an 12:25 6 investigator.
+Was he putting a case on behalf of 7 Mr. O'Brien in an inappropriate way in your view, or is 8 the word "advocacy" used advisedly simply to say tat he 9 was trying to put forward a balanced approach to these 10 matters?
+12:25 11 Α. If you allow me, I'd just like to make a few comments 12 on that day, on that minute.
+13 69 Q. Yes.
+14 Α. I think it was an important meeting and we need to take 15 account of the importance of that meeting, which was 12:25 16 planned well ahead, whatever timeframe.
+From the 17 Oversight point of view, Oversight Committee point of 18 view, Mrs. Toal was there and she chaired the meeting 19 because Dr. Wright was on the phone call.
+20 Mrs. Gishkori wasn't available, so she designated or 12:26 21 she nominated Assistant Director, Ann McVey, came 22 along.
+At that point in time I clearly remember she 23 had been apprised of but not very much aware of the 24 information or background.
+Then in the meeting, 25 Simon Gibson was there, who provided quite a lot of 12:26 26 background, historical background in that meeting.
+27 I don't think the minutes really reflect on what 28 discussion was happening because there was a lot of 29 discussion happening on that point in time and the minutes were not -- I don't think they are called minutes, probably action plan in some shape or form summary discussion.

-My role, as part of the first element of my role, was 12:26 to decide, as Case Manager, whether there is a case to answer.
-How I was going to reach to that point was a number of factors.
-The main factor was the preliminary investigation report which was still preliminary, which wasn't obviously completed because there was a lot of 12:27 elements to be completed afterwards, and it took nearly four, five, six months before we got to know the extent of the untriaged letter sent, all those things. that was the evidence provided.
+5 My role, as part of the first element of my role, was 12:26 to decide, as Case Manager, whether there is a case to 6 7 answer.
+How I was going to reach to that point was a 8 number of factors.
+The main factor was the preliminary 9 investigation report which was still preliminary, which wasn't obviously completed because there was a lot of 10 12:27 11 elements to be completed afterwards, and it took nearly 12 four, five, six months before we got to know the extent of the untriaged letter sent, all those things.
+13 So. that was the evidence provided.
+14

-I was also made aware in that meeting that Mr. O'Brien

-He was successfully revalidated.
-I queried that element of the appraisal and revalidation and the role of that in the medical -- professional medical governance, with my 12:27 experience in my directorate.
-I was informed that these were important, these were important but they had successfully completed appraisals.
+16 I was also made aware in that meeting that Mr. O'Brien had successfully completed appraisals.
+17 He was 18 successfully revalidated.
+I queried that element of 19 the appraisal and revalidation and the role of that in the medical -- professional medical governance, with my 12:27 20 21 experience in my directorate.
+I was informed that 22 these were important, these were important but they 23 will be looked at.

-Then Mr. Weir, after presenting the report, the

-discussion happened clearly in terms of the standards from the GMC Good Medical Practice.
-I was aware of that and I had read before, a couple of days before will be looked at.

-29 that, to freshen my memory.
+25Then Mr. Weir, after presenting the report, the12:2826discussion happened clearly in terms of the standards27from the GMC Good Medical Practice.
+I was aware of28that and I had read before, a couple of days before29that, to freshen my memory.